orsinium/blog/wip/core-devs-typing.md

   * 37% (37/99) if you consider only people with recent open-source activity.
   * 33% (36/109) or 41% (36/86) if you count only current team members (including and excluding unknowns).
   * 71% (15/21) if you count only people who joined the team since 2020.
-* Around 48% of all Python core developers don't have their own open source projects and didn't do any open-source contributions in the recent years.
-Probably, many of them are simply retired, the language is over 30 years old.
+* Around 48% of all Python core developers don't have their own open-source projects and haven't made any open-source contributions in recent years.
+Probably, many of them are simply retired; the language is over 30 years old.